The Good Guys

-A blender is an appliance that mixes or purees soft foods or liquids, making them the perfect countertop device for
+A blender is an appliance that mixes or purees soft foods or liquids, making them the perfect countertop device for quick and easy tasks.
+While there is a certain amount of crossover between blenders and food processors, blenders often have a narrower structure with blades at the bottom that make great soups, smoothies, shakes and sauces.

 There are a wide range of models available to choose from, ranging from budget options to expensive high-end units.
 Blenders with a glass jug are often pricier, but they are easier to clean, less likely to scratch and odour resistant.
 Plastic jugs are more portable, although they can be prone to cracking and scratching, as well as retaining the smell of foods blended inside.
 Stainless steel jugs might be a good fit for your kitchen and look sleek, however you may have problems seeing what’s going on inside when the appliance is blending.
 Hand blenders are also available, enabling you to puree foods right in the pan for extra convenience.